 At OHA by email, fax, mail, or delivery.
-OHA must RECEIVE the appeal petition before 5pm on or before the date that the applicable time period for filing expires (for the time period that applies to the specific type of appeal, see the FAQs for that type of appeal).
+OHA must RECEIVE the appeal petition before 5pm on or before the date that the applicable time period for filing expires.
 Any filing received after 5pm is considered filed as of the next business day.
 Applicants must ensure that the appeal petition arrives at OHA no later than 5pm on the day the time to file expires.
 Late appeals will be dismissed.